mshahat/TIBCO_PSG18_API-led/README.md

 # TIBCO PSG 2018 | API Platform &amp; API-led Integration

-As part of this breakout, some exercises are planned, this guide is to help setting up the environment.
+As part of this breakout, some exercises are planned, this guide is to help setting up the environment and list labs and artefacts

 ## Labs
 The following labs are planned, click on each for more details